nickevans24/ml-mortgage-applications/README.md

 # Model
-The model selection process involved using cross validation to select the classifier that performed best, using f1 score as the evaluation metric.
-Although Catboost was the highest performing classifer, it was decided to use XGBoost as the classifier as it scored closely on the cross validation test and is a more efficient model when optimising hyperparemeters.
+The model selection process involved using cross validation to select the highest performing classifier, using f1 score as the evaluation metric.
+Although Catboost was the highest performing classifer, it was decided to use XGBoost as the classifier as it scored closely on the cross-validation score and is a more efficient model when optimising hyperparemeters.

 To further improve the performance of the model, a two-step process was followed to optimise the models hyperparemeters.
 First, a randomized search was conducted to return the parameters that return the highest cross-validation score.
 The next step was to run a grid search cross-validation test, based on the parameters that were returned from the first randomized search.

 As a result of hyperparameter optimization, the cross-validation f1 score for the XGBoost model increased from 0.7674 to - -.

 # Evaluation
+The business requirement for this project was to create a model that can accurately approve or deny a mortgage application.
+The model was able to predict XX% with an F1 score of X.